SupurCalvinHiggins/212-fall-2015/assignments/ha-05/readme.md

 In this task, you will solve a number of small problems to practice recursion.
 Each problem is worth 10 points.
 For each problem you will create a function using the provided signatures below.
-You may add helper functions as needed.
+You may add helper functions as needed to support the recursive implementation.

 All the functions should be implemented in a file named `functions.cpp` and all function signatures should be declared